Des

 Instructions

-• Transfer to pasta bowl and top with grated Parmesan cheese
+• Transfer to pasta bowl and serve with more grated Parmesan cheese and red pepper flakes.

 Notes